 - 1. Roman numerals are chapter numbers - 2.
 Capital letters will state Paine's thesis in that essay in one sentence. - 3.
 Every letter will be followed by two Arabic numerals that will list an example from the chapter that supports Paine's thesis and provide parenthetical documentation.
 Each Arabic numeral is to be no more than one sentence. - 4.
 As an example, I have done the first essay for you so you do not need to do that one again.
 As the example illustrates, the examples can be integrated quotes or summaries of information. - 5.
-Outline is to be typed and formatted according to MLA chapter 4.
-Parenthetical documentation is to be formatted according to chapter 6.
+Outline is to be typed and formatted according to MLA Handbook, 8th Edition.
+Parenthetical documentation is to be formatted according to MLA Handbook, 8th Edition as well.